-- 5. Configure the email schedule frequency for running the email schedule. - Daily Generates reports daily at 7 AM. - Weekly Generates reports every Monday at 7 AM. - Monthly Generates reports on 1st of every month at 7 AM. - Custom Generates reports based on date and time selected. - 6.
+- 5. Configure the email schedule frequency for running the email schedule. - Daily Generates reports daily at a specified time. - Weekly Generates reports every Monday at a specified time. - Monthly Generates reports on 1st of every month at a specified time. - Custom Generates reports based on date and time. - 6.
 Under Report Settings, select the report type from the drop-down. - 7.
 If Device Discovery Report is selected, the following 2 options appear. - Generate Full Report- If selected, full (stats) report is generated rather than incremental report.
 If unselected, Incremental reports are generated based on the email schedule.
 For example, if Weekly is selected, the reports will be generated based on the last one week activity on the Profiler. - Generate Device Discovery Report- If selected a filter drop-box appears.
 Device Discovery Report is generated along with the Profiler statistics in PDF format.
 If unselected, only Profiler statistics will be sent. - 8.
 Choose the desired filter.
 See Creating a new Filter section for information on how to create filters.
 The corresponding saved filters gets populated automatically. - 9.
 Click Save Changes.